-So Agile projects should be suffering from micro-management all over the place, right?
+So is agile micromanagement?
+Should Agile projects be suffering from micro-management all over the place?
 Wrong.
 If they’re done properly, they should have little or no micro-management at all.
 Why?
 Because the team members manage the work, not the “boss” or the “manager”.
+And if that doesn’t happen, you can’t really call it “agile”.

 Empowered teams, who are trusted to find their own best way to do their own work, is a core concept of Agile and has been from the very beginning.
 Yes, it is in the Agile manifesto.
 Here it is: